tavakol5272/Flight-Speed-Estimation/README.md

 Github repository: *github.com/movestore/Flight-Speed-Estimation*

 ## Description
-Fits a bimodal model to the GPS ground speed distribution and identifies the two peaks (modes) and the minimum between them (antimode) to filter flight locations (ground speed above the antimode).
-The App outputs a table of track-specific parameters, including the mean and SD of speeds above the antimode (as an estimate of flight speed).
+This App fits a bimodal model to the ground-speed distribution of each track.
+It identifies two peaks, called modes, and the minimum between them, called the antimode.
+The antimode serves as a track-specific threshold for separating lower-speed, non-flight locations from higher-speed, likely flight locations.

+The App produces a table containing the estimated mode1, antimode, mode2, and the mean and standard deviation of speeds above the antimode.

 ## Documentation
-This App uses the locmodes() function from the multimodes package to fit a bimodal to the ground speed distribution of each track/animal.
-For each track a histogramme with the fitted function is provided.
-Mode1 (estimated non-flight speed), antimode (minimum between both behaviours) and mode2 (estimated flight speed) are visible by dotted lines in the plot and provided in a .csv table.
-In the table also average and standard deviation of the three parameters are provided.
+This App uses the locmodes() function from the multimode package to fit a bimodal model to the ground-speed distribution of each track.

+For each track, the App creates a histogram with the fitted density distribution overlaid.
+The plot shows:

+mode1: the estimated peak of the lower-speed, non-flight behaviour;
+antimode: the minimum between the two speed modes, used as the flight threshold;
+mode2: the estimated peak of the higher-speed, flight behaviour.

+Mode1 and mode2 are shown by dashed lines, while the antimode is shown by a dotted line.
+The estimated values are also included in a CSV table.

+The table additionally reports the mean and standard deviation of all ground-speed values above the antimode.
+These values provide a summary of the likely flight speeds for each track.
+Overall means and standard deviations across tracks are appended to the table.

-If selected, only the locations with ground speed above the antimode are passed on, else the complete data set.
+If retdata = "flight" is selected, the App returns only locations with ground speed above the estimated antimode for their track.
+Otherwise, it returns the full dataset.

-Note that this App works properly only if the two movement modes (no flight and flight) properly separate by ground speed.
-If there are e.g. intermediate behaviours, clear separations might be difficult and results inaccurate.
+The App works best when the ground-speed distribution clearly contains two distinct movement modes.
+If flight and non-flight speeds overlap strongly, or if intermediate behaviours are common, the estimated modes and antimode may be unreliable.

-This App works best with (instantaneous) GPS ground speed.
-If your dataset does not include ground speed, you can optionally calculate it as the distance between consecutive GPS fixes divided by the time difference (using move2::mt_speed()), by selecting Yes in the Ground speed calculation setting.
+The App preferably uses an existing instantaneous GPS ground-speed variable named ground_speed or ground.speed.
+If neither variable is available, the App can calculate ground speed using move2::mt_speed().
+This function calculates step speed as the distance between consecutive GPS locations divided by the time difference between them.
+The calculated speed may differ from instantaneous ground speed recorded by the tracking device.

 ### Application scope
 #### Generality of App usability